defiant00/dnd/README.md

 they're currently working on an elevator straight to the nexus point, but it's unfinished possibly some sort of magically warped cordyceps mushrooms that are taking over some of the cave beasts given a few magic potions specifically to counter magic exposure if they go in on their own

+approach the gate, guard holds up hand and talks a minute then when recognizing Nil lets them through "sorry, can't be too cautious these days" as you enter you see the above there are patterns on the walls, that as you then walk closer you see it's a layer of metal pipes after a minute two dragonborn approach dark green older female dragonborn leading the way, **Mishann Galthinshtas**
+    gray robes trimmed in silver
+    silver framed spectacles
+  copper young male dragonborn, **Narvull Delrasondur**
+    simple blue robe thrown over a simple shirt and shorts has a belt with a number of pouches where he keeps his tools Narvull immediately comes up and gushes a bit, assuming the party is the council at the start "Counciperson Nil, High Councilwoman Mylaela, ..."
+  Mishann corrects him after a moment and apologizes for the confusion they talk with Nil about the purpose of the visit, and then ask if they can have their help before you embark towards the nexus point walk to the lab
+Mishann explains that the batteries Nil expelled hold less charge, but are much more stable the natural crystals shatter when overloaded or too quickly discharged go into one of the main lab rooms, with a number of others in it (number of dragonborn and 2 dwarves) bring out a number of crystals and ask Nil to discharge them Nil should be able to for those with planar energy, and apologize for not being able to for the others
+    if they're either uncharged or charged with normal magic they thank everyone, and say they won't take up more of your time explain that the party can ride the elevator partway down, but construction has stalled due to the weird occurrences having people spooked - some sort of magically reactive fungus? as they're getting ready to go, Narvull says he's been working on some things if they'd like to see, and maybe try it out if they're willing? you can see Mishann humor him with a bit of a tired smile the dwarf **Harram Lanhegan** comes with you all led to a smaller room that is 90% workshop with a small, neatly made, cot in a corner everything is precisely in its place, crystal shards organized by shape and size, tools neatly placed and labeled explains that he is given extra bits to experiment with, working on making smaller, portable devices so even those without magic can use some in a convenient, portable way that is much easier to create than a traditional enchantment as he's taking out a number of items, Harram explains that he's been helping. the others have doubts, but he thinks Narvull is on to something
+Narvull, "I have a number of things I've been working on.
+You're welcome to try them out on your trip to the nexus point, just try to bring them back and let me know how they do?" as you're examining some of the items, Harram laments the craftsmanship (which is fine) and says they've been trying to get the blacksmiths from Duskspire to join them.
+Bergrom's a fine blacksmith, and have you seen the detail work that his husband does?
+This would be right up his alley.
+  But unfortunately I haven't been able to convince them yet. party then leaves after choosing what they'd like to try out can ride the elevator or go from the top going through, the caves are rough, with pipes along the sides mostly the same reddish rock with various layers/stripes of reds to grays orange/red crystals with a faint glow occasional lava flows past where the elevator goes there starts to be magical mushrooms and lichen/growth along some of the walls/floor/etc noticeably cooler around these, as they seem to feed off of the heat constitution saving throw for spores items gas masks charging orb (absorbs heat, can charge other crystals in proximity) razor dagger (vibrates) flaming arrow attachment kinetic gloves
+  2x light stone
+  flow cloak
+  belt of returning

+shriekers
+  gas spore
+  violet fungus

+ankheg
+behir
+bulette
+darkmantle
+grick
+hook horror
+kobold
+friendly myconids
+piercer + roper

+Reldis and Twil from the northern colony
+  Reldis is cloaked and hooded, with a staff
+  Twil is large (mid-sized dog?) and has a number of smaller glowing mushrooms on it as well if having difficulty with the Hooked Horrors, they should show up with a wave of spores after walking a while come across all surfaces coated with blue-green slightly glowing mushrooms Reldis calls out to them, "hey friends, this way" "did you see any of the mushrooms on the way in?"
+  "I should take care of those...fortunately they don't move very fast on their own...ha ha...sorry, mushroom joke" spores from Twil + wind cantrip to move them along and cause them to wither shows them the behir, explains they've been tracking it
+    we must take care of it before it's so far gone that it ignores the other mushrooms

+skills
+  heal / cure the infection (dark grey lichen) spore gust

+**Kairn** the dwarven captain of the guard, with a runic hammer and full plate armor watches the party when they wake up and have breakfast, then approaches them "So, I understand we have a creature to slay.
+Will you be joining us?" if the party agrees, go to the central area and meet with Mishann, Reldis, Narvull when should we go? how many people? do you need to go shopping first? give healing necklaces to the party
+    has 3 charges, as a bonus action can use 1+ charges to heal 1d4 + 2 per charge
+names: Chert, Urissa, Rainth, Elcor

+large cavern clawed out of the rock small passageway and room before it stoneshaped into the rock, and then a tunnel curving around, that comes out 15 feet above into a small stone ledge jutting out there are then other tunnels that connect to 3 more small ledges, and there are some vine bridges between a few one set of vine bridges is broken going to the first ledge, there is a large tunnel torn through the small one, making it difficult to get there the large tunnel is 20-30 feet long angling downward

+during battle, Nil rolls per attack as long as they feel safe, 15+ saves against an attack on an ally, but they have to make a dc10 constitution saving throw or they get sick (disadvantage on next attack)

+infection
+  3 - dc10 constitution save, on fail you lose your action 6 - above + take 1d4 damage at the start of your turn 9 - above + take 1d8 damage at the start of your turn

 ## Felspring To Do